LamiKols/Tradoja/replit.md

-# AgroLink Lagos
+# AgroLink

 ## Overview

-AgroLink Lagos is a digital agricultural marketplace platform that connects farmers and buyers to support Lagos' food security initiative.
+AgroLink is a digital agricultural marketplace platform that connects farmers and buyers across Africa, starting with Lagos' food security initiative and expanding continent-wide.
 The platform enables farmers to list their produce, buyers to browse and search for fresh products, and administrators to oversee platform operations.
 Built as a Flask web application, it provides role-based access control with distinct user experiences for farmers, buyers, and admins.

 ## User Preferences